A Dad's Guide To Growing Old Disgracefully

 It’s a phenomenon that all men of a certain age will recognize.
 One minute you’re 18 years old, you’re just about to start college and your whole life is a roadmap to success laid out in front of you with a big fat pot of gold waiting at the end.
 Summers seem to last a lifetime and it feels like everything will go on like this forever.
-Then you blink again and it’s your wedding day, you blink again and you’re holding your first born, you blink again and dropping your kids off at school.
+Then you blink again and it’s your wedding day, you blink again and you’re holding your first born, you blink again and dropping your kids off at school, you blink again and your kids have grown up and you’re using incontinence pads for men!

 And then it happens.